tinymce/tinymce-docs/enterprise/check-links.md

 }
 ```

-There is also more Self-hosted package setup information on the [Link Checker plugin page](/plugins/linkchecker/).
+You will also find more Self-hosted setup information on the [Link Checker plugin page](/plugins/linkchecker/).

 > **Important note:** The Link Checker server currently does not support integration with IBM WebSphere Application Server.